|

 have the mental concentration and confidence to do it comfortably and

+at any tempo.
 The effective use of a metronome follows the same concept as that of a

 tuner and many other performance enhancing tools: At some point it must